richwellman/crewAI-examples/Notebooks/db-docs/checked_table_documentation.md

 | s9      | TV Show  | The Great British Baking Show       | Andy Devonshire             | Mel Giedroyc, Sue Perkins, Mary Berry, Paul Hollywood                                                                           | United Kingdom        | September 24, 2021 | 2021         | TV-14  | 9 Seasons     | British TV Shows, Reality TV           | A talented batch of amateur bakers face off in a 10-week competition, whipping up their best dishes in the hopes of being named the U.K.'s best.                      |
 | s10     | Movie    | The Starling                        | Theodore Melfi              | Melissa McCarthy, Chris O'Dowd, Kevin Kline, Timothy Olyphant, Daveed Diggs, Skyler Gisondo, Laura Harrier, Rosalind Chao, Kimberly Quinn, Loretta Devine, Ravi Kapoor | United States         | September 24, 2021 | 2021         | PG-13  | 104 min      | Comedies, Dramas                       | A woman adjusting to life after a loss contends with a feisty bird that’s taken over her garden — and a husband who’s struggling to find a way forward.                 |
 ```

+This reviewed documentation ensures all details are relevant, consistent with the information provided by the database specialist, and free of unnecessary comments.
+Each column is carefully described to provide clarity for users, and the layout adheres to markdown format for effective presentation.